Shop in stock lights for faster shipping

 The frustration that I felt in my workplace is what drove me to start creating content and allow myself to be creative with no boundaries holding me back.

-It’s such a warm light.
+The Cantilever Table Light is a very warm light.
 My desk doesn’t get a lot of sun so having it there can make the gloomiest day feel warm and cozy.
 I love how it's just minimalist enough that I can make it my own and it subtly adds to the ambiance.

 I didn’t just want to plop it on my desk because that wouldn’t really do the details justice.
 On my shelf I have the cord hanging down and you can really see how intentional every piece is.